11 Ways to Be Normal & Not Feel Weird

 11 Ways on How to Be Normal

-I want you to know that there is absolutely nothing wrong with you if you don't fit in with the normies.
-And you don’t need to change who you are just so others will maybe like you.
+I want you to know that there is absolutely nothing wrong with you if you don't fit in with the norms.
+You don’t need to change who you are just so others may like you.

-However, acting normal at times can make your life easier and more tolerable, so here’s how.
+However, acting normally can make your life easier and more tolerable, so here’s how.

 Tip 1.
 Use the Mirror or Parrot Technique

-One way you can seem to be more normal, especially in social situations is to mirror or parrot what you see.
-You don’t want to come across as even weirder, so you need to be subtle about this.
+One way you can seem to be more regular, especially in social situations, is to mirror or parrot what you see.
+You don’t want to come across as even weirder, so you must be subtle about this.

-Movies and TV shows usually tell us what is acceptable and what isn’t, so you can practice the acceptable behavior in front of a mirror.
-Don’t over-rehearse, because that will come across as strange too.
+Movies and TV shows usually tell us what is acceptable and what isn’t so we can practice acceptable behavior in front of a mirror.
+Don’t over-rehearse because that will come across as strange, too.
 But do practice so you feel more comfortable.

 Tip 2.
 Know Your Weird Habits